CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-field.md

 ## Example

-Imagine that you would have a "has_children" field, alllowing you to group those that have children.
+Imagine that you would have a "has_children" field, allowing you to group those that have children.
 In this case you can email a specific target group by making a selection that selects on this field.
 The following condition is validated if "has_children" is set to true.